kgar/foundry-vtt-tidy-5e-sheets/svelte-migration-notes.md

 - [x] Check all Tidy Migration applications
   - [x] Migration Selection is not closing after Confirm clicked
   - [x] Fix: MigrationSelection.svelte:90 [svelte] binding_property_non_reactive `bind:checked={selectable.selected}` (src/migrations/migration-selection/MigrationSelection.svelte:93:37) is binding to a non-reactive property
+- [x] Ensure context API where reactivity is expected is using runes / proper closures; it might be time to come up with a common type for stateful primitives sent through context API
+- [x] Fix: World Settings has warning: [svelte] binding_property_non_reactive`bind:value={config.type}` (src/applications/settings/parts/ExhaustionSetting.svelte:33:48) is binding to a non-reactive property
+- [x] Fix: Settings tabs are blank
+- [x] Fix: Message Bus is not reactive